 As a body, we intercede to ask for God’s peace in our church, in our neighborhood, and around the world.
 Next, we take a few minutes to mingle and share God’s peace with each other.

-Third, if it’s the first, third, or fifth Sunday of the month, we take communion.
+Third, we take communion.
 We ask God to purify us, worship him through songs and prayers, and then share the Lord’s supper together.

-Fourth, Pastor Carl gives us a blessing, and we sing a hymn together.
+Fourth, the pastor gives us a blessing, and we sing a hymn together.
 Then we are dismissed to serve the Lord in peace.Our Music

 Through both lively and meditative songs, we praise God’s greatness and ask for his mercy.
 We enjoy a broad variety of music types – both traditional and modern, popular and less common.

-In both services, we sing traditional Lutheran songs, old-time Gospel hymns, and modern worship songs.
-In the early service, the digital piano accompanies our voices; in the later service, we enjoy the piano and organ, as well as the occasional flute and guitar.
+We sing traditional Lutheran songs, old-time Gospel hymns, and modern worship songs.
+We enjoy the piano and organ, as well as the occasional flute and guitar.
 Each Sunday, the service’s theme ties together these varied tunes.

 At St. Luke’s, each sermon focuses on a scriptural passage; the Bible is the most important way God communicates with us.
 Our goal is to determine what God’s word has to say to us, without using the Bible to illustrate our own ideas.
 The sermon works together with the other Scripture readings to illuminate the service’s theme.